 I was born and brought up in a town on the edge of Britain’s industrial West Midlands.
 After finishing a Zoology degree, I spent several years travelling and working abroad, in between stints of living back around the Midlands.
 It was during this time that I began woodcarving

 I started whittling wood with an Opinel lock knife (see below) in 1994 whilst working at a youth hostel in Ironbridge, UK.
 It gave me an easy-to-carry way of carving objects from bits of wood that I found, whilst moving around and living out of a rucksack for long periods of time.

 More recently, I completed an honours degree in Three Dimensional Design (Designer Maker) in Exeter and have remained based in the West Country ever since.
 I still use the same knife on some carving projects, along with power tools and a wide range of traditional carving chisels and gouges (some of which are over a hundred years old).

 I am always interested in commissions and thoroughly enjoy the variety and challenges that they bring.
 Past ones have included carving large outdoor sculptures, a wedding anniversary bowl, small stamps with logos on for a ceramicist, restoring a badly damaged sculpture by a renowned Zambian carver and making large, heavy oak benches on site from locally-grown timber.
 I also teach woodcarving to groups or individuals.
-Over twenty three years of experience have given me the knowledge and skills to enjoy taking on a wide diversity of projects at any scale.
+Over twenty five years of experience have given me the knowledge and skills to enjoy taking on a wide diversity of projects at any scale.
 If you have any ideas, please feel free to contact me and we can discuss it further.